inetum-orleans/ddb-go-api-demo/README.md

 make watch
 ```

-You can manualy rebuild and launch the binary without air by doing :
+To build the binary :

 ```
-make restart
+make build
 ```